HKCaesar/hackathon-2020-wfp/README.md

 The notebook must target a computing environment with 2 GB of RAM

 After some inactivity, the docker container is culled.

-## Additional guidelines

-There are a few knowledge base entries here https://knowledge.terradue.com/display/ELLIP/Ellip+Notebooks+user+guides showing how to common tasks with a Notebook